Virginia Tech® home

 Different Virginia Tech offices can place "holds" on your account for unresolved issues like unpaid balances, parking tickets, missing immunization records, etc.

-Your Pamplin advisor will not be able to remove holds that were placed by other offices on campus.
+• Your Pamplin academic advisor will not be able to remove holds that were placed by other offices on campus.

-If you have a hold, you can contact the office that placed the hold to determine what you must do to have the hold removed.
+• If you have a hold, you can contact the office that placed the hold to determine what you need to do to remove it.

 Course Registration Resources